-Amy C. Kimme Hea Associate Dean, Academic Affairs and Student Success College of Social and Behavioral Sciences University of Arizona Douglass Building 200W ada M. William - Lee
+Amy C. Kimme Hea Associate Dean, Academic Affairs and Student Success College of Social and Behavioral Sciences University of Arizona Douglass Building 200W

 This memo is to grant permission for including the course(s) listed below from the Department of Mexican American Studies in the proposed curriculum for an undergraduate minor in Southwest Studies.
 I agree to give regular access to these course(s) to students in the proposed Southwest Studies minor: